article

 Chain’d in night

-The virgins of youth and morning bear, and thereby link her with the life-and love-giving attributes of the female Earth.
+and thereby link her with the life-and love-giving attributes of the female Earth.
 For a full discussion of these implications, and of Blake’s association of the female figure with apocalyptic renewal in “The Little Girl Lost” and “The Little Girl Found,” see my essay “Blake’s Problematic Touchstones to Experience: ‘Introduction,’ ‘Earth’s Answer,’ and the Lyca Poems,” Studies in Romanticism 19 (1980) 3-17.

 With thy hand full of generous fire